Land Transaction Tax in Wales Explained

 You’ll pay 6% on the portion between £225,000 and £400,000, 7.5% on the portion between £400,000 and £750,000, 10% on the portion up to £1.5 million and 12% on purchases costing more than that.

-The table below shows the property bands if you own a single property.
+The table below shows the Land Transaction Tax rates and property bands if you own a single property.

 LTT rates for single properties